-Editor's Note: This story is part of a package on direct-to-consumer brands.
+Editor's Note: This story is part of a package on the past decade in retail.
 Find the rest of the stories here.

 In 2020, bankruptcy courts have been crowded with retailers.
 So far this year, there were 27 Chapter 11 filings by major chains.

 All but seven have something in common besides a pandemic with no end in sight: They depend to some extent, if not entirely, on sales of apparel.
 Some run too many stores and lack strength in e-commerce, others struggle to get their merchandising right.